levibostian/KleinCompiler/readme_parser.txt

    error in parser.
 When the token-list is empty but there are still items on the stack to pop off, the parser needs to be able to run more to pop off remaining items of stack.
-The parser would attempt to retreive the next item of the token-list, (car token-list), on an empty token-list.
+The parser would attempt to retrieve the next item of the token-list, (car token-list), on an empty token-list.
 After brainstorming, this implementation was decided.

 /// Parser Execution: